peter-daly/clean_ioc/docs/decorators.md

     type(root.child.child) # returns Concrete
 ```

-However if you want more control over his you can also set the `position` arg when registering the decorator.
+However if you want more control over the ordering you can also set the `position` arg when registering the decorator.
 The `position` arg is an integer.

 !!! info